Julián Besteiro: Early life

-Born in Madrid, he was educated in the Institución Libre de Enseñanza, and studied in the Faculty of Philosophy and Letters at the University of Madrid, as well as at the Sorbonne in 1896, the Universities of Munich, Berlin and Leipzig in 1909–1910.
+Born in Madrid, he was educated in the Institución Libre de Enseñanza, and studied in the Faculty of Philosophy and Letters at the Complutense University of Madrid, as well as at the University of Paris in 1896, the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, and Leipzig University from 1909 to 1910.
 In 1908, he joined the Partido Radical (Radical Party) established by Alejandro Lerroux.

 A member of the Republican Union, he was elected municipal councillor of Toledo on 8 November 1903.

 He became a member of the Agrupación Socialista Madrileña (the socialist circle in Madrid) in 1912.
-That year he was offered the Chair of Fundamental Logic in the Faculty of Philosophy and Letters at the University of Madrid.
+That year he was offered the Chair of Fundamental Logic in the Faculty of Philosophy and Letters at the Complutense University of Madrid.
 Soon after, Besteiro became a member of Unión General de Trabajadores (UGT) trade union, and of the Spanish Socialist Workers' Party (PSOE).
 In 1913 he married Dolores Cebrián, a professor of physics and natural science at the teachers' training college in Toledo.

 In 1917, after the general strike, Besteiro was among many members of the strike committee tried in Madrid; he was convicted and sentenced to life imprisonment.
 Following his release under the amnesty campaign, he was elected as a member of the town council of Madrid.

 The following year, Besteiro was elected to the Cortes (the Spanish Parliament) as member of the Congress of Deputies for Madrid.

 During the dictatorship of Miguel Primo de Rivera, Besteiro favored collaboration by the socialists with the leader.
 Primo de Rivera offered UGT participation in governing the country.
 To a certain extent, the arrangement in the mid-1920s appeared to be a success.
 Opinion within the PSOE turned against Besteiro as the Primo de Rivera regime became more unpopular during the economic downturn as part of the Great Depression.

 By the mid-1930s, Besteiro became politically isolated in his opinions on collaboration.
 This was opposed by the republican front established by the Pact of San Sebastián.
 Bestiero had also opposed the participation of UGT in the 15 December 1930 general strike.
 At a joint meeting of the PSOE and UGT in February 1931, Besteiro resigned as President of both the party and the union.
 (Note: Paul Preston writes that Besteiro resigned as president of the union in 1934.)

-In 1931 he was elected a councillor of the Madrid town council.
+In 1931, he was elected a councillor of the Madrid town council.